 If the vouchers weren't used within a year, HMRC set up a CTF on the child's behalf anyway.
 The CTF was invested and allowed to grow over the years.
 CTFs were scrapped in 2011 and replaced by Junior ISAs instead.
 They work in a similar way to CTFs but do not come with any type of government voucher.
 They're completely optional, so not every child will get one.

-But many people born between 2002 and 2011 have a CTF, with an estimated £1.7bn across 430,000 CTFs currently unclaimed.
-According to the latest HMRC figures, the average CTF is currently worth approximately £2,000.
+It is estimated that around 6.3 million CTFs were opened between 2002 and 2011, and recent stats from HMRC show that around 670,000 matured CTFs have yet to be claimed.
 So, if you were born between 2002 and 2011 or if you're a parent of a child born between these dates, read on to find out how to check if you have a CTF and how to transfer the funds to a Junior ISA.

 How to find a Child Trust Fund (CTF)